damian buck grilling class menu smoked cheesecake steak smoked wings

 how to read propane tank expiration date manufacture date lp cylinder

-Propane Tank Markings Overview.
+Additional Propane Tank Markings.

 Additional markings indicate the empty weight of the cylinder, listed as “TW.”
 This is helpful if you want to weigh the tank to gauge how much propane is left available for use.
 The stamp “WC” indicates the water storage capacity, which helps dealers know the precise amount of propane that can be safely stored inside the tank.